swiftlang/swift/docs/LibraryEvolution.rst

 subclasses.

 All of the modifications permitted for top-level functions are also permitted for class initializers.
-This includes being marked ``@inlineable``, with the same restrictions.
+Convenience initializers may be marked ``@inlineable``, with the same restrictions as top-level functions; designated initializers may not.

 Methods